iip-ecosphere/platform/platform/support/support.aas/README.md

  - Identifiers like URNs are stated as strings and, if adequate, shall be parsed by the respective implementation.
 Expected
  - Optional TLS encryption based on keystores can be set up through respective methods of the factory.
 With a BaSyx implementation backend, the AAS registry will not be encrypted, while the AAS will be encrypted.
  - Agreed and standardized AAS structures can be integrated into the AAS frontend.
 One example is the product nameplate (see [ZVEI specification](https://www.zvei.org/fileadmin/user_upload/Presse_und_Medien/Publikationen/2020/Dezember/Submodel_Templates_of_the_Asset_Administration_Shell/201117_I40_ZVEI_SG2_Submodel_Spec_ZVEI_Technical_Data_Version_1_1.pdf)).

+## Identity Support

+This component also introduces basic identity support, i.e., identity tokens and security certificates.
+The realization is extensible, i.e., we provide a simple basic mechanism for local YAML files, but more complex mechanisms may be added as JSL extensions.

+The structure of an identity YAML file (must be resolvable as `identityStore.yml` on the classpath) is

+    identities:
+        <String>:
+            type: USERNAME
+            userName: <String>
+            tokenData: <String>
+            tokenEncryptionAlgorithm: <String>
+        <String>:
+            type: ANONYMOUS
+        <String>:
+            type: X509
+            tokenPolicyId: <String>
+            signatureAlgorithm: <String>
+            signature: <String>
+            tokenData: <String>
+        <String>:
+            type: ISSUED
+            tokenPolicyId: <String>
+            signatureAlgorithm: <String>
+            signature: <String>
+            tokenData: <String>
+            tokenEncryptionAlgorithm: <String>
+        <String>:
+            type: USERNAME
+            tokenData: <String>
+            tokenEncryptionAlgorithm: <String>
+            file: <String>

+The identity mechanism currently supports 4 different token types, namely USERNAME (and password), ISSUED, X509 and ANONYMOUS.
+The required entries are illustrated above, while the first entries below `identities` denote the respective identity keys and must be unique within this file.
+The `tokenEncryptionAlgorithm` for discouraged USERNAME tokens is usually `UTF-8`.
+The identity keys can be used in respective configuration elements of the configuration model while in background the identity mechanism is queried for the token.
+One specific case is the last entry, a USERNAME token with attached `file` (may be a file or an URI) representing a keystore to be opened with `tokenData` as password.

 **Missing**
 - Various AAS concepts (AAS, sub-model, sub-model elements, properties [with semantic ids] and operations do exist; others will be added incrementally on demand)